xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

    <tbody>
       <tr>
          <td><strong>Overall</strong></td>
-         <td>You can continue to use your DevOps licenses until the end of your billing cycle.</td>
+         <td>You can continue to use your DevOps licenses until the end of your billing cycle.
+However, you will not be able to purchase additional DevOps licenses.</td>
          <td>You can continue to use your DevOps licenses for up to 6 consecutive months.
 However, you will not be able to purchase additional DevOps licenses.</td>
       </tr>
       <tr>
          <td><strong>License Management</strong></td>
          <td>Upon renewal, your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
 Log onto <a href="https://admin.katalon.com">https://admin.katalon.com<a> to manage your available licenses.</td>
          <td>Upon renewal, you can choose between Monthly Node-locked license or Annual Floating license.
 For pricing details, please view the example below.
-Log onto <a href="https://admin.katalon.com">https://admin.katalon.com</a> to manage your
+Log onto <a href="https://admin.katalon.com">https://admin.katalon.com</a> to manage your available licenses.</td>
-available licenses.</td>
        </tr>
       </tr>
       <tr>
          <td><strong>Renewal</strong></td>
-         <td>Upon the next billing cycle, you will have the option to upgrade the existing DevOp licenses to Floating licenses, following DevOps’ pricing structure, for one additional annual billing cycle.</td>
+         <td>Upon the next billing cycle, you will have the option to upgrade the existing DevOps licenses to Floating licenses, following DevOps’ pricing structure, for one additional annual billing cycle.</td>
-         <td>Upon the next billing cycle, you will have the option to continue to use the existing DevOp licenses for a maximum period of 6 months or switch to monthly Node-locked licenses or Annual Floating licenses.</td>
+         <td>Upon the next billing cycle, you will have the option to continue to use the existing DevOps licenses for a maximum period of 6 months or switch to monthly Node-locked licenses or Annual Floating licenses.</td>
        </tr>
        <tr>
        <td><strong>Example</strong></td>